Integrability via geometry: dispersionless differential equations in three and four dimensions: Applications and generalizations

 \subsection{Acknowledgements}

 We are grateful to Jenya Ferapontov for helpful discussions.
-In particular, he pointed out that dispersionless Lax pairs for PDEs of Hirota type are always characteristic, suggesting that this might be true more generally.
+In particular, he pointed out that dispersionless Lax pairs for PDEs of Hirota type are always characteristic, suggesting that this might be true more generally, and later drew our attention to difficulties in establishing the projective property for Lax pairs in 3D.